-Applicants that receive an award under this program, successfully serve at least 75% of the planned participants, and have expended at least 75% of the awarded funds may apply again, if funding and time remain.
+Applicants that received an award(s) under the CFA WDI Initiative or past traditional CFA rounds, and who have completed services and expenditures, and closed out the contract(s) may apply again.
+Applicants that received an award under the CFA WDI Initiative or past traditional CFA rounds with a current open contract, who have successfully served at least 75% of the planned participants and have expended at least 75% of the previously awarded funds, may apply again, if funding and time remain.